 if re.search(pattern, user_input, re.IGNORECASE):

-f"Potential prompt injection detected.
-Input blocked."
+raise SecurityError("Potential prompt injection detected.
+Input blocked.")

 # Anthropic — rotate immediately

-# 1. Go to console.anthropic.com → API Keys
+# 1. Go to console.anthropic.com/settings/keys

-# GitHub — use the API
+# GitHub — rotate the token

 Prevention

-• Add prompt injection detection as a defense-in-depth layer for user-controlled inputs.
+- Add prompt-injection detection as a defense-in-depth layer for user-controlled inputs.

 FAQ

-Q: How do I handle secrets in agent-generated test fixtures?
-A: Use a secrets generation library in test fixtures instead of real values.
-For example, "ANTHROPIC_API_KEY": "sk-ant-test" + "x" * 95 produces a correctly-formatted placeholder that passes format validation without being a real key.
-Checkers like gitleaks recognize common test patterns and can be configured to allow them.
+A: Use clearly-fake values.
+For example, "ANTHROPIC_API_KEY": "sk-ant-api03-" + "x" * 95 produces a correctly-shaped placeholder that passes format validation without being a real key.
+Scanners like gitleaks recognize obvious test/dummy patterns, and you can add allowlist entries to your .gitleaks.toml for known-safe fixtures.